-Below are some of the most commonly asked questions we get regarding our courses and other programs.
-If you are new to our site, be sure to read the following to get a good sense of how this all works!
+Below are some of the most commonly asked questions regarding our courses and other offerings.

 Starting in 2020, MYCOLOGOS will be offering partial scholarships for some of our online and in-person course and events.
 If you are not financially able to join our courses this year, please check back as details about our scholarship fund continue to develop.